kavinvalli/hashnode-blogs/cl0dzych304f3m9nvaflrdva7.md

 First, I went through the [tutorials](https://remix.run/docs/en/v1/tutorials/blog) on Remix's docs which is a really good resource on starting with remix.

 ### Authentication
 Then, I started off and decided to use Github for authentication.
-Now, I didn't want to Github OAuth by myself and didn't want to go through the work of having to manage tokens in the app, so I decided to use [Remix Auth](https://github.com/sergiodxa/remix-auth).
+Now, I didn't want to implement Github OAuth by myself and didn't want to go through the work of having to manage tokens in the app, so I decided to use [Remix Auth](https://github.com/sergiodxa/remix-auth).
 It works really really well with Remix and has [support](https://github.com/sergiodxa/remix-auth/discussions/111) for a lot of strategies).
 It took me a little while to get started with it cause, it doesn't really have good docs at the time but the examples were helpful.
 Now, the docs have improved a lot and you should be good to go pretty soon.

 ### Core Concepts